Aditya Parameshwaran

 ROS2 C++ IsaacSim MoveIt

 A pick and place task using a UR5 manipulator developed based on the MoveIt framework in ROS2 and C++.
-The task is to identify the object to be picked up and then conduct pick and place task by diving it into 3 subtasks.
-The task is implemented in the Isaac Sim environment and uses the MoveIt framework to plan the trajectory of the manipulator.
+The task involves identifying objects and planning safe trajectories in Isaac Sim.

 Railway Robot